 Equality and diversity policy

-The firm has adopted a policy dealing with equality and diversity, as required by chapter 2 of the SRA Code of Conduct.
+The firm has adopted a policy dealing with equality and diversity, as required by the SRA Code of Conduct.
 This policy primarily addresses the ‘protected characteristics’ of the Equality Act 2010:

 - Gender reassignment;